kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Kentucky Arrest Records

-Following an arrest in Kentucky, the arresting officer typically transports arrestees to the closest jail to be booked.
-During the booking process, the detainee’s information is taken and compiled with related information to create an arrest record.
-This information is subsequently included in the arrestee's criminal record.
+Kentucky arrest records provide official details of the circumstances surrounding arrests within the state.
+Following an arrest in Kentucky, the arresting officer typically transports the arrestee to the closest jail to be booked.
+During the booking process, the detainee's details are compiled with related information to create an arrest record, which is subsequently included in the arrestee's criminal record.

 Are Arrest Records Public in Kentucky?

-The Kentucky Open Records Act (KORA) does, however, provide exemptions that restrict or limit public access to specific records.
-In such instances, the document is treated as confidential.
-Depending on what they contain, such records may not be available to the public in their entirety or part.
-These personal records are only accessible for specific reasons or by eligible parties and entities.
-The following are some exemptions to KORA outlined in KRS 61.878:
+However, the Kentucky Open Records Act (KORA) provides exemptions that limit public access to specific records.
+When an exemption applies, the document is treated as confidential.
+Depending on their content, these records may not be entirely or partially available to the public.
+The public may only access these personal records for specific reasons or if eligible parties and entities request them.
+KRS 61.878 outlines the following exemptions to KORA:

-• Records containing personal information whose disclosure would constitute an invasion of the record holder's personal privacy
+• Records containing personal information whose disclosure may infringe personal privacy

-• Records of law enforcement agencies whose disclosure would jeopardize informants or undercover officers
+• Law enforcement records whose disclosure would jeopardize informants or undercover officers

 • Juvenile records (per KRS 610.320).